Transforming a confusing onboarding process into an award-winning customer experience.

 Feb 2022 - Jul 2022

-• Customers interact with multiple teams through different channels, often having to re-enter data.
+Customers interact with multiple teams through different channels

 The goal